-- Portable air conditioners can be a convenient cooling option, but they're noisier, less effective and less efficient than a split-system air conditioner
+- Portable units are cheaper and convenient, but they're also noisier, less effective and less efficient than permanent split-systems

-- The noise levels will differ depending on the environment you use them in
+- Noise levels will differ depending on the room you use the unit in

-Clank, whoosh, beep, shudder… portable air conditioning units can be quite loud and distracting to run, especially if they're on full blast while you're trying to have a conversation, watch TV or get a baby (or yourself!) to sleep.
+Clank, whoosh, beep, shudder!
+Portable air conditioning units can be quite loud and distracting to run, especially if they're on full blast while you're working from home, watching TV or on the phone.

-Portable air conditioners aren't hugely efficient, but the reality is they're a good cooling solution if:
+They aren't hugely efficient energy-wise, but the reality is they're a good cooling option if:

 - you can't install air conditioning because you rent or you're in a strata complex that requires approval

-- you require an immediate cooling fix and can't wait for installation
+- you need an immediate cooling fix and can't wait for installation

-- you simply don't have the cash for a fixed option.
+- you don't have the budget for a fixed option.

-Here's how we test for noise, plus we reveal the models that were the standout best – and worst – performers.
+Here's how we test for noise.
+Plus, we reveal the models that were the standout performers in our latest tests.

 How do we test portable air cons for noise?

-We test how noisy the portable air conditioners are when their fans are turned up to high.
-We don't factor noise into the CHOICE expert rating, but we publish the results so you can consider them when making your decision on what to buy.
+Our experts test how noisy the portable air conditioners are when their fans are turned up to high.
+We don't factor noise into their CHOICE Expert Ratings, but we do publish the results so you can consider them when making your decision on what to buy.

-The models we've tested range from 50.4dB (much quieter) up to 64.6dB (noisy).
-For comparison, a typical conversation is carried out at about 60dB, a very noisy dishwasher might sit around 50dB and a running shower might clock in at around 70dB.
+The current models we've tested range from 50.4dB (much quieter) up to 64.6dB (noisy) on high speed.
+For comparison, a typical conversation reaches about 60dB, a very noisy dishwasher might sit at around 50dB, and a running shower might clock in at about 70dB.

-Although you could choose a unit that's 'quieter' you'll definitely still hear it running, and that's normal.
-Portable units are noisier indoors than most split-systems as the built-in systems have the advantage of having the noisiest component, the compressor, located outside.
+And even with a quieter unit, you'll definitely still hear it running, and that's normal.
+Portable units are noisier indoors than most split-systems, as the latter have the noisiest component – the compressor – located outside.

 DeLonghi PAC CN86 Silent